-Dublin City Council approved the Five Year Capital Improvements Program (2016-2020) on Tuesday, September 8, 2015.
-The CIP is a five-year outlook for anticipated capital projects and is reviewed and updated annually by the City.
+Dublin City Council approved the Five Year Capital Improvements Program (2017-2021) on Monday, September 12, 2016.
+The CIP is a five-year outlook for anticipated capital projects reviewed and updated annually by the City.
 These projects are primarily related to improvements in transportation, parks, utilities and facilities.

 In developing the Five-Year CIP, several elements are taken into consideration: City Council goals, both past and present; findings included in the Economic Development Strategy; commitments made by the City in agreements such as tax increment financing/economic development agreements; bi-annual community surveys, input from citizen committees and economic development opportunities.